brshallo/brshallo/content/about.md

 * Co-led Data Science study groups on topics including *Feature Engineering*, *Pricing Optimization*, and *Interpretable Machine Learning*.
 * Promoted adoption of improved practices in areas such as hiring Data Scientists and reproducible analysis.
-* Presented to local and global Data Science communities like Posit Conf and UseR!.
+* Presented to local and global Data Science communities.
 * Mentored new hires, supported university capstone projects, and taught Data Analytics workshops.
 Received company “Service Award” in recognition of volunteerism.
 * Drove smart adoption of AI and agentic workflows as member of AI Operating Committee.